Loveable Lemons

 To thicken the BBQ sauce, put the leftover sauce in a saucepan on the stove top.
 Cook it over low heat and stir the reserved sauce on a low simmer until it reaches your desired thickness.
 Allow the BBQ sauce to cool and store it in an airtight container in the refrigerator.
 Use the leftover sauce on any leftover shredded pork.

-Low FODMAP Pulled Pork in Crock Pot
+Low FODMAP Pulled Pork with BBQ Sauce

-5 from 5 votes
+5 from 6 votes

 Prep Time: 5 minutes minutes